DasariVasu/M1_Application_Contact_Mangement_System/1_requriements/readme.md

  - Work becomes very easily & speedly & easy to edit the information.
  - The biggest disadvantage of online accounting is that you can no longer do without the internet.
  ## 4W's and 1'H
-what : Contact Management is essential for keeping digital records of customer data.
+What : Contact Management is essential for keeping digital records of customer data.

+Where : To overall maintaince becomes a easily.

+when : All added and edited records are saved in a file.

-why : The tools organise this information in a way that makes it easy for you to find the entires again the data may also be searchable.
+Why : The tools organise this information in a way that makes it easy for you to find the entires again the data may also be searchable.

+How: It works in an simple logic what are we used for conatct management system we have to use this using an System applications.
 ## Detail Requirements
 __High Level Requirements__
 | ID |   Description  |             Status   |